jrburke/gaia-dev-zip/README.md

 Probably only useful if you are fixing things for Gaia and want to share snapshots of that work with UX people for review.

-It works by copying the existing gaia app in your tree to a new name of your choosing, modifying the manifest.webapp to use the new name, and zipping up the contents.
+It works by copying the existing gaia app zip in your Gaia clone's `profile` directory to a new name of your choosing, modifying the manifest.webapp to use the new name, and zipping up the contents.

 If you are developer, see the **For the developer** section.
 If you are a UX person, see **For the UX person**.